koo5/accounts-assessor/wiki/docs/user/Calculators.md

 This is used for livestock accounting.
 A method of "adjustment transactions" is used, where individual changes in livestock population do not affect the gl directly, but are instead recorded in a subsidiary ledger - livestock inventory.
 Cumulative changes in the inventory are used once at the report period end to adjust COGS and other accounts.

-## documentation TODO
-would be nice to have clickable links to predicate definitions / documentation.
-In theory this should be possible with pldoc, but i have not had much luck with it yet.